Game Based Learning Projects

 Game Based Learning, a group project using Rooms.xyz

-This project taught aspects of game based learning within a game environment.
+This project taught aspects of game-based learning within a game environment.
 Our research led us to Rooms.xyz which is a site that uses Lua Coding and a catalog of voxel objects to create games and experiences.
 You can link rooms together in sequence so our lesson became a journey through these rooms ending in a discussion forum.
 From a design perspective, we wanted to deliver the information within a context where learners experienced the theory application firsthand.
-My group created the instructional plan together at weekly meetings and served various roles in the group work.
-We each created a few rooms for the lesson components and then reviewed each other’s rooms and the lesson as a whole.

-The project sought to examine the current and emerging technology for game based learning.
-In the process of this work, I collaborated effectively with peers.
-This was especially challenging because we were a large group.
-We very specifically chose the technology tool that we used to deliver the lesson because of the potential for immersion in the content and the relative ease of use of Rooms.
+The project sought to examine the current and emerging technology for game-based learning.
+We very specifically chose Rooms.xyz to deliver the lesson because of the potential for immersion in the content and the relative ease of use of Rooms within a short time frame.
 My peers and I worked together to design the instructional elements, strategies, and assessments.
-I considered multimedia and interaction design principles in trying to produce two short games that would be fun and would promote transfer of knowledge.
+I considered multimedia and interaction design principles in trying to produce two short games that would be fun and would promote the transfer of knowledge.
+Peers enjoyed my games and remarked that the content aligned with the experience.

 The Overview page and outline from Canvas